PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 Virtual reality display, Circus Maximus.
 Researchers using virtual reality goggles to view and interact with a computer model of the Circus Maximus in Rome, Italy.
-The model is being viewed on the Hemicyclia, which consists of a large curved screen for a panoramic, semi-circular view.
+The model is being viewed on the Hemicyclia, which consists of a large curved screen that combines several sets of images (front), forming a panoramic, semi-circular view.
 The Circus Maximus was the largest chariot racetrack in ancient Rome.
 It was 600 metres long, 80 metres wide, and could hold 250,000 spectators.
-The rotatable dolphin statues seen here were used to signal the number of laps remaining.
 This work is being carried out at LABRI (Laboratoire Bordelais de Recherche en Informatique), the data processing research laboratory at the University of Bordeaux, France.

 Model release not available.
 Property release not required.